jirotubuyaki/Jdmbs/README.md

 ## Conclusions
 New algorithm for option prices is described and explained how to use it.
 This package can produce a option price with related companies.
 And several improvements are planed.
 Please send suggestions and report bugs to okadaalgorithm@gmail.com.
 ## Acknowledgments
 This activity would not have been possible without the support of my family and friends.
-To my family, thank you for lots of encouragement for me and inspiring me to follow my dreams.
+To my family, thank you for much encouragement for me and inspiring me to follow my dreams.
 I am especially grateful to my parents, who supported me all aspects.

 ## References
 Black, Scholes, and Merton.
 1973.
 “The Pricing of Options and Corporate Liabilities” 3 Issue 3: 637–54.